mok0/covid19-data-denmark/README.md

 ### vaccinations.csv

-This file contains data of COVID-19 vaccinations.
+This file contains data of COVID-19 vaccinations, extracted from a PDF file published by SSI on weekdays.

 - `day`: days since Monday 2020-02-24, the first day of the week where the first COVID-19 cases were first recorded in Denmark.